Angélique Droessaert: Artistic Photography Adartphoto.com

 "You don't take a photograph, you make it."
 Ansel Adams

-I got many educational, academic and artistic credentials in my background as well: A first education in Fine Arts growing up in my father's atelier who is a well known painter in Europe; then a formal training in Fine Arts, graphic design, interior design.
-Lots of darkroom experience in B&W. Initially I obtained a professional terminal degree in Fine Arts in Europe, later a BA in Fine Arts from the University of Tennessee, Knoxville; Art classes in Columbia Missouri were followed by courses at the Chicago Institute of Fine Arts and 3 semesters at the American Academy of Fine Arts in Chicago.
-I then saw too many of my class mates getting jobs as waiters or selling phone book ads to make a living---- and decided to use my language skills and pursue the lucrative fields of foreign languages and literatures...
-A Master's in Modern Languages from UT was eventually followed by a dissertation on Platonic Eros and Beauty and a PhD in Romance Philology and Medieval Romance Literature from UNC, Chapel Hill; Included are some 20 years of teaching College French language and literatures, Spanish, and occasionally Latin and German ...
+I got many educational, academic and artistic credentials in my background as well: A first education in Fine Arts growing up in my father's atelier who is a well known painter in Europe; a formal training in Fine Arts, graphic design, interior design.
+Lots of darkroom experience in B&W. Initially I obtained a professional terminal degree in Fine Arts in Europe.
+In the late seventies, art classes in Columbia, Missouri and several semesters at the American Academy of Fine Arts in Chicago preceded several more semesters in Fine Arts at UT in Knoxville, combined with literature and philosophy, and I received a BA from the University of Tennessee, Knoxville; Equally curious about philosophy, psychology and history---- I decided to use my language skills and pursue foreign languages and literatures...
+A Master's in Modern Languages from UT was eventually followed by a dissertation on "Platonic Eros and Beauty" and a PhD in Romance Philology and Medieval Romance Literature from UNC, Chapel Hill; Included are some 20 years of teaching college French language and literatures, Spanish, and occasionally Latin and German ...

 Please contact me at email@example.com and firstname.lastname@example.org